envkey/envkey-source/README.md

 ### Working Offline

-envkey-source can cache your encrypted config so that you can still use it while offline.
-Just use the `--cache` flag.
+envkey-source caches your encrypted config in development so that you can still use it while offline.
 Your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.
 If you do have a connection available, envkey-source will always load the latest config.

+By default, caching is enabled when a `.env` file is present in the directory, and disabled otherwise.
+You can also enable it with the `--cache` flag or disable it with the `--no-cache` flag.

 ### Examples